Hope Lives

 When asked how Mahima had impacted her, Farah says with a smile, “Mahima has instilled courage in me that enabled me to fight my case.
 The constant love, guidance and support I got from my peers and staff shaped my life and allowed me to easily rise over the trauma that used to haunt me always.
 I am happy to return home, but I will treasure the memories I made at Mahima, for life.”

-Farah currently works with Justice and Care in Bangladesh as a peer mentor, providing counselling to survivors.
-Recently, she rescued a girl from a child marriage and got married last year.
+Farah currently works with Justice and Care in Bangladesh as a peer mentor, providing counseling to survivors.
+Recently, Farah helped rescue a girl from a child marriage and even got married last year.
 Farah's journey is a remarkable example of bravery, patience, and courage.
 She is an inspiration to all the girls at Mahima Homes.

 The constant love, guidance and support I got from my peers and staff shaped my life and allowed me to easily rise over the trauma that used to haunt me always.